knpuniversity/behat/knpu/scenarios.md

 Using the word `And` here extends the `Given` line to include more setup details.
 With these two lines, we'll have 5 products in the database and start the test on the `/admin` page.

+## When: User Action

 The second part of every scenario is `When` which is the user action.
-Here, I the admin user actually take action.
+Here, "I" - the admin user - actually take action.
 In our case, the only action is clicking products:

 [[[ code('af0e00b21f') ]]]

 This is good because that's the name of the link and it reads very clearly.

+## User Expectations

 Finally, the last part of every scenario is `Then`, this is where we witness things as the user.
 In our scenario, we should see the 5 products that we set up in our `Given`: